Recoskie/JDasm/docs/Basics.md

 <br />

-In disassembly, the original names stay intact between basic CPU operations, like add, multiply, or divide.
+The original names stay intact in disassembly between basic CPU operations, like add, multiply, or divide.

 <br />